tobami/codespeed/README.md

 **Note**: Only executables associated to projects with a checked "track changes" field will be shown in the Changes and Timeline views.

+**Note**: Git and Mercurial need to locally clone the repository.
+That means that your codespeed/speedcenter/repos directory will need to be owned by the server.
+In the case of a typical Apache installation, you'll need to type:
+    sudo chown www-data:www-data codespeed/speedcenter/repos

 # Saving data

 Data is saved POSTing to `http://localhost:8000/result/add/`.